sixman9/vcproj2cmake/README.txt

 ----------

-vcproj2cmake has been fully tested with CMake 2.6.x only - while some 2.8.x testing has been done, there may be some rough spots.
+vcproj2cmake has been strongly tested with CMake 2.6.x only - while some 2.8.x testing has been done, support for this version might still be a bit weak.

 Usage (very rough summary), with Linux/Makefile generator: